Brooke Foss Westcott: Early theological writings

 In 1865, he took his B.D., and in 1870, his D.D.
 Later, he received honorary degrees of DC.L. from Oxford (1881) and of D.D. from Edinburgh (1883).
-In 1868, Westcott was appointed examining chaplain by Bishop Connor Magee (of Peterborough); and in the following year he accepted a canonry at Peterborough, which forced him to leave Harrow.
+In 1868, Westcott was appointed examining chaplain by Bishop Connor Magee (of Peterborough); and in the following year, he accepted a canonry at Peterborough, which forced him to leave Harrow.

 Regius Professorship of Divinity, Cambridge

 For a time he was enthusiastic about a cathedral life, devoted to the pursuit of learning and to the development of opportunities for the religious and intellectual benefit of the diocese.
 But the Regius Professorship of Divinity at Cambridge fell vacant, and J. B. Lightfoot, who was then Hulsean Professor, refused it in favour of Westcott.
 It was due to Lightfoot's support almost as much as to his own great merits that Westcott was elected to the chair on 1 November 1870.

 Westcott now occupied a position for which he was suited.
-He played a leading part in raising the standard of theological study in the University.
+He played a leading part in raising the standard of theological study at the University.
 Supported by his friends Lightfoot and Hort, he reformed the regulations for degrees in divinity and was responsible for the formation and first revision of the new theology tripos.
 He planned lectures and organised the new Divinity School and Library.

 He worked hard and forwent many of the privileges of a university career so that his studies might be more continuous and that he might see more of his students.

 Lectures

 His lectures were generally on Biblical subjects.
 His Commentaries on St John's Gospel (1881), on the Epistle to the Hebrews (1889), and the Epistles of St John (1883), resulted from his public lectures.

-One of his most valuable works, The Gospel of Life (1892), a study of Christian doctrine, incorporated the materials upon which he delivered a series of more private and esoteric lectures on week-day evenings.
+One of his most valuable works, The Gospel of Life (1892), a study of Christian doctrine, incorporated the materials upon which he delivered a series of more private and esoteric lectures on weekday evenings.
 Lecturing was an intense strain to him, but his influence was immense: to attend one of Westcott's lectures was an experience which encouraged those to whom the references to Origen or Rupert of Deutz were unintelligible.